Once upon a last quarter, a marketer walked into the woods.

 This is where a new category of measurement lives.
 It is called generative engine optimization, and the metrics it uses are specifically designed for a world where the answer is generated instead of ranked.

-Gist GEO tracks six baseline metrics.
+Gist GEO tracks nine baseline metrics.
 Each one answers a different question a marketer used to be able to answer by glancing at a position tracker.

-1. AI Mention Share.
+1. Share of Voice.
 How often does AI name you?

-AI Mention Share answers the most basic question in the stack: When the AI is talking about your category, how often does it say your name out loud?
+Share of Voice answers the most basic question in the stack: When the AI is talking about your category, how often does it say your name out loud?
 If 100 prompts return 34 mentions of your brand and 52 of a competitor, the gap is no longer a vibe.
 It is a number.
 Numbers can be moved.

 This is the starting line.
 Without it, you are adjusting your aim in the dark and hoping the target moves toward you.

 Mention is a guest list.
 Citation is an invitation with your name spelled correctly.
-A brand can have a strong Mention Share and a weak Citation Share, which translates to: the AI talks about you at the party but never introduces you to anyone.
+A brand can have a strong Share of Voice and a weak Share of Citations, which translates to: the AI talks about you at the party but never introduces you to anyone.
 Your PR team will recognize the feeling.

 There is a serious difference between being listed alongside ten vendors and being the one the AI actually recommends.
 Semrush reports that AI-driven visitors convert at 4.4x the rate of organic visitors.
 The reason is not mysterious.
 By the time the visitor clicks through, the AI has already done the pre-qualifying.
 The sales team just has to show up and not ruin it.